apache/geode-native/docs/README.md

 Documentation can be built and previewed using the utility script at {geode-project-dir}/docs/docker.
 This script uses a Docker image that provides the tools to build and view the guide, including Ruby, Bookbinder, and Rackup.

-For C++ guide:
+For the C++ guide:

 ```
 $ cd {geode-native-project-dir}/docs/docker
 $ ./preview-user-guide.sh cpp
 ```

-For .NET guide:
+For the .NET guide:

 ```
 $ cd {geode-native-project-dir}/docs/docker
 $ ./preview-user-guide.sh dotnet
 ```

-Once the script shows it is listening on a local address, you could use a browser to view the user guide on that address.
+Once the script shows it is listening on a local address, you can use a browser to view the user guide on that address.

 For example:

 ```
 $ ./preview-user-guide.sh cpp
 ...